Palestinians call off 1M dose vaccine exchange with Israel

 Israel captured the West Bank, Gaza and east Jerusalem in the 1967 Mideast war.
 The Palestinians want a state in all three territories.
 There have been no substantive peace talks in more than a decade.

-Associated Press writers Fares Akram in Cairo and Areej Hazboun in Jerusalem contributed to this report.
+Associated Press writers Fares Akram in Cairo, and Isaac Scharf and Areej Hazboun in Jerusalem contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.